Amanat (political party): Ideology

-The Amanat party positions itself as a "party of people" committed to the development of Kazakhstan as a democratic, economically strong, and secular state.
-It aims to build a competitive political system and foster robust civil society institutions.
-The party’s ideology is rooted in advocating for political and economic reforms that cater to national needs, such as supporting small and medium-sized businesses, enhancing public welfare, and promoting interethnic and interfaith harmony.
-Amanat also seeks to represent the interests of citizens at all levels of government, engaging in legislative activity that promotes sustainable, democratic change.
+The Amanat party positioned itself as a "party of people" committed to the development of Kazakhstan as a democratic, economically strong, and secular state.

-Amanat party is often described as a "big tent party", encompassing a broad spectrum of political views under its umbrella.
-The party officially has a centrist ideology, with a blend of liberalism, social conservatism, and elements of social democracy.
-It supports significant emphasis on youth empowerment, encouraging their integration into the social and economic spheres.
-Amanat also seeks to advance anti-corruption initiatives, focusing on the promotion of public control over governmental activities and encouraging greater civic participation.
-Ultimately, the party strives to strengthen the democratic values and institutional frameworks of Kazakhstan to improve the quality of life for its citizens.
+The Amanat party was often described as a "big tent party", encompassing a broad spectrum of political views under its umbrella.
+The party officially had a centrist ideology, with a blend of liberalism, social conservatism, and elements of social democracy.
+It supported significant emphasis on youth empowerment, encouraging their integration into the social and economic spheres.
+Amanat also sought to advance anti-corruption initiatives, focusing on the promotion of public control over governmental activities and encouraging greater civic participation.

-Amanat's core values are encapsulated in its 2013 doctrine that defines the party as "the dominant political force that consolidates society and ensures the implementation of the state course of Elbasy", which underscores national sovereignty, self-determination, stability, and the creation of a strong middle class.
-The party advocates for the rule of law, equality, justice, and equal opportunity for all citizens.
-Furthermore, it is dedicated to preserving Kazakhstan's family values and cultural identity, including the promotion of the Kazakh language, while respecting the diverse ethnic groups that make up the country.
+Amanat's core values were encapsulated in its 2013 doctrine that defines the party as "the dominant political force that consolidates society and ensures the implementation of the state course of Elbasy", which underscores national sovereignty, self-determination, stability, and the creation of a strong middle class.
+It is dedicated to preserving Kazakhstan's family values and cultural identity, including the promotion of the Kazakh language, while respecting the diverse ethnic groups that make up the country.

-In terms of economic and environmental policies, the party emphasizes economic diversification, the protection of private property, and the adoption of energy-efficient technologies.
-It also focuses on ensuring that social assistance reaches vulnerable groups within society.
-On the international stage, Amanat follows a Multi-Vector Policy, seeking to balance Kazakhstan's interests across a broad range of international relationships, positioning the country as an active global participant.
+In terms of economic and environmental policies, the party emphasized economic diversification, the protection of private property, and the adoption of energy-efficient technologies.
+It also focused on ensuring that social assistance reaches vulnerable groups within society.
+On the international stage, Amanat followed a Multi-Vector Policy, seeking to balance Kazakhstan's interests across a broad range of international relationships, positioning the country as an active global participant.